fossasia/susi_server/README.md

 - `grunt server`
 ..which opens the administration page at `http://localhost:9100`

-## Where can I find more information and documentation?
+## Where can I find documentation?

 The application has built-in documentation web pages, you will see them when you opened the application web pages or you can simply open `html/index.html` or just use http://loklak.org as reference.

+### Where can I find showcases and tutorials?

 Articles and tutorials are also on our blog at http://blog.loklak.net.

-## Where do I find the documentation/javadocs?
+### Where do I find the javadocs?

 At http://loklak.github.io/loklak_server/ or by building them via 'ant javadoc'

+### Where can I get the latest news about loklak?

+Hey, this is the tool for that!
+Just put http://loklak.org/api/search.rss?q=%23loklak into your rss reader.
+Oh wait.. you will get a lot of information about tasty Cambodian food with that as well.
+Alternatively you may also read the authors timeline using http://loklak.org/api/search.rss?q=0rb1t3r or just follow @0rb1t3r (that's a zero after the at sign)

 ## How to compile using Gradle?
 - To install Gradle on Ubuntu: